zemse/create-solidity-project/README.md

-# Solidity Project Template
+# Smart Solidity Template
-This template is intended to get a Ethereum Smart Contracts Developer quickly started into developing error free smart contracts.
+This template is intended to get a Ethereum Smart Contracts Developer quickly started into developing Bug-free Smart Contracts.
 ## Steps to work with this template
-1. Start a fresh solidity project using this template through https://github.com/zemse/solidity-project-template/generate.
+1. Start a fresh solidity project using this template through https://github.com/zemse/smart-solidity-template/generate.
 2. Place your solidity files in the `contracts` folder.
 3. In the project directory, do `node compile.js`.
 This will compile your contracts, show errors or warnings if any and will place the json files into a build folder.
 4. You can write tests in the `test` folder.
 Checkout the sample file.
 Run the tests by doing `npm run test`.